 Want to participate?

-School of Forestry and Environmental Studies has purchased their own license for Poll Everywhere.
-For all other schools, Poll Everywhere is currently in a limited Pilot.
-If you are interested in trying out Poll Everywhere, you will need to contact firstname.lastname@example.org.
+School of Forestry and Environmental Studies and School of Nursing have purchased their own license for Poll Everywhere.
+For all other schools, Poll Everywhere is currently in open Pilot.
+If you are interested in trying out Poll Everywhere, you will need to contact email@example.com.

 What the research says: